KN95 L-103V - FDA cleared for all general use under EUA Appendix A revised on August 24th 2020

 Comfort (Relative to respirators which are normally uncomfortable)

 There are currently massive amounts of KN95s being dumped into the market.
-The reason for this is when the FDA and CDC created the short approved list, the gross overproduction by inept manufacturers was left without buyers from the medical and public (those with knowledge of this) sector.
+The reason for this is when the FDA and CDC created the short approved list, the gross overproduction by inept manufacturers was left without buyers from the healthcare sector and public (those with knowledge of this) sector.
 This has caused prices of these KN95s to drop.
 Be wary of these!

 Please note,